Skip to content

 Are prostate gland issues inevitable with age?

-Can prostate gland issues cause sexual dysfunction?
+Can prostate gland problems cause sexual dysfunction?

 Are prostate problems hereditary?